ryan-linehan/Godot.Steamworks.NET/README.md

 var appId = SteamUtils.GetAppID();
 ```

-For more examples, like setting up peer to peer check out the demo project in the `demo/` folder.
+For more examples, like setting up peer-to-peer, check out the demo project in the `demo/` folder.

+> If you can find it on Steam's [API reference](https://partner.steamgames.com/doc/api), you can likely use it with the Steamworks.NET API

 ## 🏗️ Project Structure

 - `demo/` - Example Godot project demonstrating the wrapper's features
 - `demo/addons/Godot.Steamworks.NET/` - The core wrapper plugin
+- `docs/` - Detailed documentation for features like Achievements API
 - `.github/workflows/` - Example CI/CD pipeline for building and deploying Steam games

+## 🔗 Related Projects

+Other Godot C# tools I maintain and use:

+- 💻 **[Limbo Console C# Wrapper](https://github.com/ryan-linehan/limbo_console_sharp)** - NuGet package wrapper for the Limbo Console plugin.
+Excellent for debugging Steam integration during development.
+- 🎮 **[Godot Input Icons](https://github.com/ryan-linehan/godot_input_icons)** - Runtime input icon display plugin.
+Perfect for showing controller inputs in Steam Deck games.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 **Third-party licenses:**

 - [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET) - MIT License
 - Steam SDK - Valve Corporation

+## 💖 Support

+If this plugin helps your game, consider:

+- ⭐ Starring this repo
+- 🎮 Checking out my games on [itch.io](https://rcubdev.itch.io)